tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 ## It's not what you think

-A lot of people enjoy walking into discussions and saying things like "We have a 100% MyPy typed codebase.
+A lot of people enjoy walking into discussions and saying things like "We have a 100% Mypy typed codebase.
 I would simply use the types in compilation to generate better code."
 That was the original title of this article, even. "*I would simply use the types in the compiler.*" But it doesn't really work like that[^simple-annotations].
 I'll show a couple examples that demonstrate why.